 For the state fiscal year beginning April 1, 2018 through March 31, 2019, continues up to \$5.4 million in additional annual Medicaid payments may be paid to county operated free-standing clinics, not including facilities operated by the New York City Health and Hospitals Corporation, for services provided by such DTC and those provided by a county operated freestanding mental health or substance abuse DTC.
 Distributions shall be based on each eligible facility's proportionate share of the sum of all DTC and clinic visits for all eligible facilities receiving payments for the base year two years prior to the rate year.
-The proportionate share payments to eligible facilities.
+The proportionate share payments nay be added to rates of payment or made as aggregate payments to eligible facilities.